Nahlah Ayed

-Nahlah Ayed (Arabic: نهله عَايِد) is a Canadian journalist, who is currently the host of the academic documentary program Ideas on CBC Radio One and a reporter with CBC News.
-She was previously a foreign correspondent with the network and has also worked as a parliamentary correspondent under The Canadian Press.
-Her reporting on contemporary Middle Eastern politics has garnered multiple awards, both domestic and international.
+Nahlah Ayed (Arabic: نهله عَايِد) is a Canadian journalist, who is currently the host of the academic documentary program Ideas on CBC Radio One and formerly a foreign correspondent with CBC News.
+Prior to that, she worked as a parliamentary correspondent with The Canadian Press.
+Her global reporting has garnered multiple awards, both domestic and international.

 Early life

-Ayed was born in Winnipeg, Manitoba in 1970 to Palestinian refugees Hassan and Nariman Ayed.
-The couple had immigrated to Canada in 1966 after experiencing difficulty in Germany, where Ayed’s father Hassan had initially sought refuge, and lived in suburban Winnipeg until Ayed was six years old.
-Despite living in a primarily white neighbourhood, Ayed’s parents sought to give her and her three siblings a traditional Arab upbringing: from a young age, Ayed became fluent in English, French, and Arabic, learning the first two languages from her immediate schooling and the last from her mother at home.
-At this point, fearing that their children would lack traditional values, Hassan and Nariman decided to move to a Palestinian refugee camp in Amman, Jordan, where the family would live with their other relatives and be entirely immersed in Arab culture.
+Ayed was born in Winnipeg, Manitoba, in 1970 to Palestinian parents.
+The couple had immigrated to Canada in 1966 and lived in suburban Winnipeg until Ayed was six years old.
+Ayed’s mother gave the children lessons in Arabic at home.
+The Ayed family moved to a Palestinian refugee camp in Amman, Jordan, where their relatives lived, to become acquainted with them and their culture.
 The family stayed there for seven years before moving back to Winnipeg in 1983.

 After completing high school in Winnipeg, Ayed pursued a Bachelor of Science in genetics and a master’s degree in interdisciplinary studies at the University of Manitoba.
 Her time as a writer with the student newspaper at the university led her to the Master of Journalism program at Carleton University in Ottawa, where she also worked as a freelance writer for the Ottawa Citizen newspaper.
-Shortly after graduating, Ayed began working as a parliamentary correspondent for The Canadian Press in 1997, which marked the beginning of her career in political journalism.
+Shortly after graduating, Ayed began working as a parliamentary correspondent for The Canadian Press in 1997.